PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 1. Give the machine a name, then activate the "Add Machine" button.
 1. The machine will be registered to your account, which will allow any controller machines logged into your RIM account to connect to this machine.
 <!-- end -->
+*Note for personal account holders:* If you exceed the number of machine slots available to you in your current plan, RIM will notify you of this and prevent the machine registration from continuing.
+If you wish to register the machine, either [unregister one of your other machines](https://manual.getrim.app/dashboard.html#managing-targets) or [upgrade your plan.]
 ### Getting Connected
 Now that we've registered the machine for unattended access, here is how we will start a session.
 1. Start RIM in controller mode.